 All freshman applicants should complete the Scholastic Aptitude Test (SAT I) or American College Test (ACT).
-At a minimum, a student should have a combined SAT I score of at least 930 with a minimum SAT verbal score of 490, or an ACT composite score of at least 20 with a minimum English subscore of 20.
-A student should include the Huntingdon College code numbers when registering for the SAT I or ACT and when requesting test results to be sent to the College.
+The ideal candidate should have a combined SAT I score of at least 930 with a minimum SAT verbal score of 490, or an ACT composite score of at least 20 with a minimum English subscore of 20.
+A student should include the Huntingdon College code when requesting test results to be sent to the College.
 The College code number for SAT I is 1303; the ACT code number is 000180.